SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 Notice how JMS 2.0 API combines `Connection` and `Session` objects into the `JMSContext` object.

-At this point the application is connected to the Solace Message Router and ready to send and receive request and reply messages.
+At this point the application is connected to Solace messaging and ready to send and receive request and reply messages.

 ## Sending a request